Anna Maria Abbona

 Vinification: Manual harvest and sort, vinified in stainless steel

-Maturation: Less than 12 months of refinement stainless steel
+Maturation: Less than 12 months of refinement in stainless steel

 Marketing Materials: